slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Mark Twain*

 <!--
-dress like you're going somewhere better later taste may be an instinct for honest signals
-- many complain of their looks but none of their brains. -- yiddish proverb -->
+> *"Many complain of their looks but none of their brains."
+> -- Yiddish Proverb*

+- dress like you're going somewhere better later
+- taste may be an instinct for honest signals
+-->